 2. INTRODUCE THE CARRIER

-If your Russian Blue cat did well with the first step, you can move on to the second step, which is to put the blanket on the bottom of an empty carrier.
-The same actions that are interesting and profitable should be done again.
+If your Russian Blue cat did well with the first step, you can move on to the second step, putting the blanket on the bottom of an empty carrier.
+The same enjoyable and profitable actions should be repeated.

 3. TAKE IT SLOWLY